worldbank/counting-people-climate-risk/README.md

 ## Reproducibility

-[Documentation to reproduce estimates](docs/reproducibility.md) is also published on this site and source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
-The replication package has been verified and is available from the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
-Access to some input data is restricted.
+[Documentation to reproduce estimates](docs/reproducibility.md) is published on this site and source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
+The replication package has been verified and is included in the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
+Note, access to some input data is restricted.